heapbytes/CTFs/README.md

 # CTFs
-Writeups of some challs I was able to do
+Writeups of some CTF challenges